ceisammodes/DRed-MD/README.md

   Choose your program:
   ```

-  you are asked which program was used for the full dimensional simulations, with compatibility with SHARC, NX, and OpenMolcas.
+  you are asked which program was used for the full dimensional dynamics simulations, with compatibility with SHARC, NX, and OpenMolcas.
 In this case, select `3`.
 Then you are asked about the Total trajectories, Trajectories to skip, Upper limit of timesteps.
-For this example we will not dive into these functionalities and we can press `Enter` until **Insert filekeys** .
+For this example, we will not dive into these functionalities and we can press `Enter` until **Insert filekeys**.
 Finally, we have to Insert filekey(s) which should be followed by the root of the molcas input name.
-In this case is just `molcas_input` (just check in one of the nine folders to confirm it).
+In this case is `molcas_input` (just check in one of the nine folders to confirm it).

   ```
   Number of 'TRAJ' folders located: 9